|

 inexpensive "luxury" sheets.

-5. American Upland Short Staple
+5. American Upland Short Staple Cotton

 A less expensive version of cotton, and a very basic quality.
 Suitable for denim for blue jeans.

-6. Asia Short Staple
+6. Asia Short Staple Cotton

 Asia Short staple is very easy to grow and process, and hence makes